Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 result in the entire set of executions to be discarded (except for the gas already consumed).

+The total number of executions that can happen in a single chain call sequence (starting from first execution that was triggered from a non-contract account) is currently 10.
+This is subject to revision.

 Contracts of different Scilla versions may invoke transitions on each other.
 The semantics of message passing between contracts is guaranteed to be backward compatible between major versions.